-In December 2009, 833 084 Warrants have been attributed to Management (see note 31 on IAS 24 - Related Parties).
+In December 2009, 833 084 Warrants have been attributed to Management (see note 29).

 As a result of the Safeguard procedure, all debts of the Company were frozen until the approval of the Safeguard plan.
-As a result, the conversion of the convertible bonds were suspended and were not taken into account in 2009 in the calculation of the diluted Earning Per Share.
+As a result, the conversion of the convertible bond was suspended and was not taken into account in 2009 in the calculation of the diluted Earning Per Share.